Jangulo7/clef_jaimage_2025/README.md

 ## Overview

 JJ-VMed is an experimental multimodal computational framework developed by **Jaimage** for the **ImageCLEFmed Caption Lab at CLEF 2025**.
-This repository implements automated **concept detection** and **caption generation** for medical imaging using state-of-the-art vision-language models.
+This repository implements automated **concept detection** and **caption generation** for medical imaging using vision-language models.

 > **Note**: This repository focuses specifically on concept detection and caption generation tasks.
 Explainability analysis components are maintained in a separate repository.